Foreign students at the chemistry department of ENS

 At the Ecole Normale Supérieure, located in the center of Paris, students benefit from stimulating surroundings, a diversified offerings in many fields of study and a multidisciplinary environment ranging from sciences to the arts.
 A personal tutor also helps the students to build their own academic projects.
 Enrollment at ENS Chemistry Department is offered to students for study to obtain a Master’s degree (120 ECTS) and the ENS diploma in chemistry (120 ECTS).

 Why studying chemistry at the Department of Chemistry of ENS ?

 « I recommand this Department because it is much more personal ; you can always ask for help … you are not just a number … »

 A) The International Selection

 International selection is open to students with a foreign degree (see specific conditions in the webpage below).
 International selection by ENS provides a great opportunity to join this renowned center of French educational excellence.
 The selection process takes place in two steps: (1) an initial selection based on a review of transcripts and academic achievements (2) a written and an oral examinations.
-If selected, the student works towards a Licence’s degree (Bachelor), and/or a Master’s degree, and a special ENS degree with multidisciplinary electives.
-A personal tutor and a monthly stipend provide students with optimal conditions for study.
+If selected, the student works towards a Master’s degree (120 ECTS), and a special ENS degree with multidisciplinary electives (120 ECTS).
+A personal tutor provide students with optimal conditions for study.